OmarHossamEldin/medical-complex-services/README.md

         - BillingOption (m - n): each service **may** have another options for billing to allow the system worker to choose from them (cash, use from wallet).
         - FinancialCategory (m - n): each service **may** have options for financial categories to allow the system worker to choose from them (اجنبى، والدين).
         - LinkedNodes (1 - m): each **continous** service may have many linked nodes (جلسات).
         - FollowerConstraint (m - n): each **follower** service should have constraints on its consumption, these constraints are between the follower service and the main service intended to be followed , each constraint may be active or not.
-Constraints are like: date difference between follwer and main service (15 days), and if the same doctor should be in the two services or not.
+Constraints are like: date difference between follower and main service (15 days), and if the same doctor should be in the two services or not.
         - Transaction (1 - m): each transaction must made on one service.
         - Rank (m - n) (constrained relation): to control the differences inside the service according to the ranks.
+        - Degree (m - n): each service **may** be valid for specific degree only.

 1. **ServiceType**: Main, continous, or follower.
     - Attributes: